Royz2123/Biometric-Attack/README.md

 ### Prerequisites

-You will need to download the DLib library (links coming soon).
+You will need to download the DLib library.
+We chose to install Dlib using a virtual enviroment, fro reference https://www.learnopencv.com/install-dlib-on-ubuntu/.
 Our code has been fitted to work on a virtualenv, on Ubuntu 16.04.

-### Running the attack

-Run the following code from the terminal.
-A bash file has also been added:

 ### Running examples